blankAvailable/kyutech-manual-note/README.md

  to check difference.
 If it is all ok, use: git merge origin/master to merge the change (Here, we assum that your branch is "master")

+ Simultaneous switching of clock gates can lead to high peak power and high di/dt which can stress the power distribution networks, so in fact it's not a good idea to keep the clocks low-skew all over the circuit.

+ excessive IR-drop:
+ leads to excessive delay
+ if too large, flip-flops may lose their data

+ Slew is the clock transition, or how long it takes for the clock to switch Slower slew means slower timing and lower power
+ So a proper shape (slop) of slew, can reduce dynamic power while at the same time meeting the timing constraints

+ Intellectual Property
+ A design or verification unit that is pre-packed and available for licensing.

+ As design sizes continue to grow, proliferation of internal and external protocols, along with aggressive power requirements are driving an explosion in the number of asynchronous clocks in today’s SoCs

+ clock gating: used to gate blocks and areas that will only be activated when they are needed